gotreasa/gotreasa-blue-tic-tac-toe/_NOTES.md

 ## Pomodoro 15

-- 🚧 TD10: extract out the completexity from getGameStatus
+- ✅ TD10: extract out the completexity from getGameStatus
-- ⚠ TD11: rmeove this.nextPlayer
+- ip TD11: rmeove this.nextPlayer